arthur-thuy/arthur-thuy/README.md

 ## About Me 🚀

-I am a PhD researcher at the Data Analytics cluster of the Faculty of Economics at Ghent University.
+I am a PhD researcher in Machine Learning at the [Data Analytics cluster](https://www.ugent.be/eb/mio/en/research/dataanalytics) of the Faculty of Economics and Business Administration at Ghent University.
 I am a PhD fellow at the [Research Foundation - Flanders (FWO)](https://www.fwo.be/en/the-fwo/profile/) and I am also affiliated to the [CVAMO Flanders Make Lab](https://ugent-cvamo.github.io/).

 ## My Research Interests 🧠